Arkansas Highway 151: Highway 148 to Blytheville

 The route begins at Highway 148 southeast of Blytheville and runs north near Promised Land to intersect the eastern end of Highway 312 at the Blytheville city limits.
 Highway 151 continues north into Blytheville over the BNSF railroad tracks to terminate at Highway 18.

 Blytheville to Missouri

-Highway 151 begins at Highway 18 (Main Street) in Blytheville and runs north to Gosnell and Arkansas International Airport.
+Highway 151 begins at US 78/Highway 18 (Main Street) in Blytheville and runs north to Gosnell and Arkansas International Airport.
 The route intersects and forms a concurrency with Highway 181 northwest for 2.04 mi, with Highway 151 splitting north to terminate at Missouri supplemental route TT at the Missouri state line.

 Texarkana

 This 1.4 mi section is an extension of Loop 151 and was formerly signed Arkansas Highway 245.
-It serves to complete the three-quarter, freeway-grade beltway around Texarkana, which connects I-49 with Interstate 369.
+It serves to complete the three-quarter, freeway-grade beltway around Texarkana, which connects I-49 with I-369.
 The route was signed at the on-ramps from the Arkansas side of State Line Avenue with 151 shields and has no exits between its termini.